A closer look at the most debated and controversial moments involving Steve Jobs.

 On July 1, 2008, a $7 billion class action suit was filed against several members of the Apple board of directors for revenue lost because of alleged securities fraud.

-On August 28, 2008, Bloomberg mistakenly published a 2500-word obituary of Steve Jobs, intensifying rumors about his health, despite the error being quickly rectified.
+On August 28, 2008, Bloomberg mistakenly published Steve Jobs's obituary, which intensified rumors about his health.
+The error was quickly rectified.

-In 2008, similar concerns arose following Steve Jobs's WWDC keynote address.
-Apple officials attributed his condition to a "common bug," while others speculated it was due to the Whipple procedure.
-Despite repeated questions, Jobs's health was largely dismissed as a "private matter" by Apple, while some believed shareholders had a right to know more.
+In 2008, concerns arose after Steve Jobs's WWDC keynote address.
+Apple officials attributed it to a "common bug," while others speculated about the Whipple procedure.
+During a July conference call, Apple insisted it was a "private matter".

 In 2010, Steve Jobs declined to sign The Giving Pledge, launched by Warren Buffett and Bill Gates for fellow billionaires.